andreasabel/inCode/entry/practical-dependent-types-in-haskell-2.md

 output vector it produces.
 Something of type `Network 10 '[6, 4] 3` is a network with 10 input nodes, two input layers of size 6 and 4, and 3 output nodes.

-This is great and all, but there’s an apparent severe limitation to this:
-Haskell is a statically typed language, right?
+This is great and all, but there’s an severe limitation to this: Haskell is a statically typed language, right?
 So doesn’t this mean that using a network requires that you know the entire structure of the network at compile-time?

-It’s conceivable that you might be able to have the input and output sizes known at compile-time, but it’s probably likely that you *don’t* know the what you want your hidden layer structure to be in advance.
-You might want to load it from a configuration file, or have it depend on user input.
+It’s conceivable that you might be able to have the input and output sizes known at compile-time, but it’s possible that you don’t care or know your hidden layer structure.
+You might load it from a configuration file, or have it depend on user input.
+You might even want to receive one over a network channel without knowing what the internal structure is.
 But can a type really depend on things that you can’t know until runtime?

 To illustrate more clearly: